mhvwerts/randommw/README.md

 ### `void RanSetRan(const char *sRan)`

 Choose the uniform pseudo-random number generator that feeds the ziggurat algorithm.
-At present, the choices are `"MWC8222"`, `"MWC_52"` and `"Xoshiro256+"`.
-The string is case-sensitive, and should correspond exactly to one of these three; else, your program will crash.
+At present, the only choices are `"MWC256"` and `"Xoshiro256+"`.
+The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.

 After calling `RanSetRan()`, you should call `RanInit()` (again).
 Or, put differently, `RanSetRan()` should be called before `RanInit()`.